AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 * **[!UICONTROL Name]** - UI-Name for the schema.
 Used to identify the properties in Metadata Views and Advanced Search.
 Similar to XMP Sections like Basic, IPTC, PDF.

 * **[!UICONTROL Prefix]** - Technical unique identifier for the schema.
-Restricted to the letters a-z and A-Z. The prefix is not visible in the Adobe Dynamic Media Classic UI, but used, when metadata for an asset is stored in the XMP block and the database.
-The prefix is used, to uniquely identify metadata fields in metadata search queries on the Metadata Server or import.
+Restricted to the letters a-z and A-Z. The prefix is not visible in the Adobe Dynamic Media Classic UI, but used when metadata for an asset is stored in the XMP block and the database.
+The prefix is used to uniquely identify metadata fields in metadata search queries on the Metadata Server or import.

 * **[!UICONTROL Namespace]** - Technical unique identifier for the schema, typically a URL in the form `https://your.company.com/name/version/`.
 See the list of standard schemas for examples.
 The namespace is not visible in the Adobe Dynamic Media Classic UI, but is used to store metadata in the XMP block.